Morris, Weah, Dest, Zardes on US roster for WCup qualifiers

 Players will average 24 years, 294 days when training starts Monday.

-Defender DeAndre Yedlin played his first match for Galatasaray since Dec.
-18 on Wednesday.
-RB Salzburg midfielder Brenden Aaronson, in the midst of the Austrian Bundesliga’s two-month winter break, hasn’t played a competitive match since Dec.
-11.

-But for Reyna, the games are too soon.
-The Borussia Dortmund winger has been sidelined since injuring his right hamstring during the Americans’ opening qualifier at El Salvador on Sept.
-2.

-Cut from the group that had been training in Phoenix were defenders George Bello, DeJuan Jones and Auston Trusty along with Long, and midfielders Djordje Mihailovic and Jackson Yueill.
+Defenders George Bello, DeJuan Jones and Auston Trusty were cut from the group that had been training along with Long, and midfielders Djordje Mihailovic and Jackson Yueill

-Defenders Joe Scally and Sam Vines, and Busio were dropped after being with the group in November.

-Midfielder Tyler Adams, Yedlin and goalkeeper Zack Steffen enter with yellow cards and would be suspended if assessed another yellow.
+Midfielder Tyler Adams, Yedlin and goalkeeper Zack Steffen enter with yellow cards and would be suspended if assessed another.

 The roster: